 7 Tips on How To Make Your Couch More Comfortable

 Sometimes, your couch needs comfy pillows, blankets, or a mattress topper.
 Other times, you need to explore underneath it for hidden treasures or retighten the screws.
-Read the tips below to make sure your couch feels as comfortable as possible.
+Read the tips below to make sure your ottoman feels as comfortable as possible.

 1. Get Rid of Hidden Things in Your Couch

-The junk or dirt that falls underneath your couch or between the cushions causes an unpleasant sitting experience.
+The junk or dirt that falls underneath your ottoman or between the cushions causes an unpleasant sitting experience.
 Even if your sofa is new, you can still take out the cushions or disassemble it to search for tiny pieces of plastic or cardboard.

 If you’ve had the sofa for some time, you might find that the missing toys or lost change cause this discomfort.